Transfer Students

 Environmental Earth and Soil Science |

-Here are some important things to do during your first fall quarter at Cal Poly.
+Here are some important things to do during your first fall semester at Cal Poly.

 After Fall registration is complete and going forward, you'll register as a continuing student.
-The overall process remains the same, but the details will be different from when you registered for fall quarter.
+The overall process remains the same, but the details will be different from when you registered for fall semester.

 If you have questions about what to plan or how to use the tools, contact us.